to run samplers in parallel you must run `set_host_device_count` before importing jax

 samples = model.mcmc.get_samples()

 First we declare the population structure.
 We have 6 subpopulations, where 5 have wastewater monitoring and 1 does not.
-The subpopulations with wastewater monitoring need not be contiguous indices—they could be any subset of {0, 1, …, n_subpops-1}.
+The subpopulations with wastewater monitoring need not be contiguous indices; they can be any subset of {0, 1, …, n_subpops-1}.

 Code